 Using the words of the Mass "Lord I am not worthy that you should enter under my roof" inspired a card every Hobbit fan would appreciate.
 The inside completes the phrase "But only say the Word, and my soul shall be healed.
 Congratulations on your First Holy Communion."
 The back of the card tells the origin of the words that are found in the story of the Centurion as written in Matthew 8:8-9, 13.

 The First Communion (La première communion), is a masterpiece by Cincinnati favorite Elizabeth Nourse (1859-1938) painted in 1895 from studies she made in the Breton village of Saint Gildas.
 Born in Mt.
 Healthy, Ohio, Nourse studied at the McMicken School of Design in Cincinnati before moving to France, where she enjoyed a successful career.
 The First Communion explores one of her signature themes: the spiritual lives of women and their participation in religious rituals.
 Card sized A7 (5"x7") comes with a soft pink envelope.

-Package of 5 Thank You cards packaged in a slender clear case.
+Package of 4 or 12 Thank You cards.
 Each card is sized A2 (4.25"x5.5") comes with corresponding soft pink envelopes.

 "Lord I am not worthy that you should enter under my roof but only say the words and my soul shall be healed" is the salutation of this First Communion card.
 The image is inspired by the allegory of "King of the Golden City" by Mother Mary Loyola.
 The tended garden that greets the visit of the King is an image of the soul that is prepared to receive Our Lord in Holy Communion.
 The back of the card tells the story of the centurion in Mt 8:8-9,13 who spoke those words to Jesus.